aeckardt/SimpleScript/README.md

 For the scripting I consider to go another route entirely and instead embed python in my program by creating a plugin for that.
 That would probably be smarter, even now I have already created the whole toolchain of lexer, parser and syntax tree walker.

 To effectively automate GUI tests, there will be more to follow.

-I am well aware that there are probably 100 tools like that out there already!
-I don't usually like the idea of re-inventing the wheel.
-However, I set this challenge to myself to learn about different things, e.g. writing a parser, making a video out of screenshots, threading, using pattern matching algorithms to detect images and using text recognition.

 Other than that, I am trying to solve one particular problem first and for that particular use-case, it will probably be the best tool there is.
 For other use-cases, I will look later if I can generalize the tool.

 Please note that I have just started with this project and that the above text represents the general idea and that most things are not implemented yet.